Posted in Ask An Attorney on August 13, 2019

 When Might a Court Require an Ignition Interlock Device?

 Driving with a BAC at or above 0.08% could automatically result in a DWI charge in Texas and could cause car accidents that could result in catastrophic injuries.
-If a drunk driver caused your accident, speak with a car accident lawyer in San Antonio to hold the responsible parties accountable for their actions.
+If a drunk driver caused your accident, speak with a San Antonio car accident lawyer to hold the responsible parties accountable for their actions.

 The legal BAC limit drops to 0.04% for commercial drivers and any detectable amount of alcohol for a driver under age 21.
 If the police officer suspects drug intoxication, he or she may also issue a DWI charge.
 If the prosecution succeeds in proving the driver’s intoxication, the defendant could face serious penalties.